-Any driver of a motor vehicle which is privately owned and operated for compensation, or which is owned, leased or otherwise operated by, or for the benefit of the district, and is operated for the transportation of children to or from school or school sponsored activity shall not operate a school bus while using a cell phone unless the vehicle is safely off the road with the parking brake engaged, to call for assistance due to a mechanical problem with the bus, or to communicate with any of the following emergency situations:
+Any driver of a motor vehicle which is privately owned and operated for compensation, or which is owned, leased or otherwise operated by, or for the benefit of the District, and is operated for the transportation of children to or from school or school sponsored activity shall not operate a school bus while using a cell phone unless the vehicle is safely off the road with the parking brake engaged, to call for assistance due to a mechanical problem with the bus, or to communicate with any of the following emergency situations.

-- An emergency system response operator or 911 public safety communications dispatcher; - A hospital or emergency room; - A physician's office or health clinic; - An ambulance or fire department rescue service; - A fire department, fire protection district, volunteer fire department; - A police department; - The Cabot Public Schools transportation office; - A Cabot Public Schools office or administrator; - A parent/guardian in the case of an emergency.
+An emergency system response operator or 911 public safety communications dispatcher;

+A hospital or emergency room;

+A physician's office or health clinic;

+An ambulance or fire department rescue service;

+A fire department, fire protection district, or volunteer fire department; or

+A police department.